 client_secret.
 Write down these two values, you will need them later on.

-Now go back to the Authentication section and find out two important pieces of information - authorization URL and access token URL.
-All services that use standard authorization OAuth2 protocol always indicate both URL addresses in the documentation.
+Now go back to the Authentication section and get two important pieces of information - authorization URL and access token URL.
+All services that use standard authorization OAuth2 protocol always include both URL addresses in their documentation.

 GET /browse/newest.
 Expand the